 Appdynamics observability platform for full visibility of application performance

-AppDynamics is an observability tool for performance monitoring and analytics.
-It provides a comprehensive view of performance and applications health, cloud services, and IT infrastructure.
-AppDynamics provides features such as:
+AppDynamics is an observability tool that can be used to monitor performance and analytics.
+It provides a detailed view of the performance and health of applications, cloud services, and IT infrastructure.

 • Application Performance Management